warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 - - - -

 My posts don’t appear on a fixed schedule.
 There was close to a week between the first post and the second post.
 Then a bit over 2 weeks before the third post.
-Then the fourth post dropped 9 weeks after.
+Then the fourth post dropped 9 weeks after that.
 What’s up with that?

  I didn’t want to commit to a schedule initially.
 My writing was  inconsistent and I didn’t want to make a promise I couldn’t keep.
 I published the first post **3 months ago**.
 Now I’ve got some ideas about how long writing a post can take.
-This post is my attempt at answering the following questions - “How often are the new posts going to appear on this blog?
-When can I expect the next post? ”
+Let’s take another look at the question from the title - “When will you publish the next post?“

 The short answer is - I’m writing every day, in my spare time and when I have written something I consider worth your while, then it’ll get published.

-If you’re interested in a longer answer, then I’d like to welcome you to explore with me the topic of writing and publishing posts 😇
+If you’re interested in a longer answer, then I’d like to welcome you to explore with me the topic of writing and publishing posts. 😇

 - - - -

 ### The original intent 🤩

-Initially I was hoping to publish one post every week.
+I hoped to publish one post every week.
 I see the value in predicable posting schedule.
-But I don’t want to post low quality work just because I promised “something’s coming every week”.
+But I don’t want to post low quality work just because I promised “something” each week.
 There’s clearly a conflict between consistent schedule and perfectionism.
 Out of that chaotic spectrum I decided there were two main criteria I wanted to focus on:

 1. Consistent effort, not consistent results
 2. Posts of high quality by my own definition

 Both of these were attempts to solve the main potential problems I identified.
-I’ll elaborate on them and how I think those points help solve them.
+Let’s dive in deeper.

 ### Effort 💪 vs results 📚

 I understand “schedule” as “consistent results”.
 A post every week is a good goal to aim for in my opinion.
 I enjoy watching Yahtzee Croshaw’s work, and that guy keeps a weekly or bi-weekly schedule for his videos.
 He’s remarkably consistent about it too!
-His flagship game review series called “Zero Punctuation” has been running consistently for 13 years now.
-With very few breaks.
+His flagship game review series called “Zero Punctuation” has been running for 13 years now with very few breaks.
 I’m inspired by that, and I would definitely want to explore that kind of schedule in the future.
 But it collides heavily with my writing output.
-I can’t control the output at the start.
+I’m not yet experienced enough to predict my the output at the start.
 But I can control my input - how much time I spend writing and the effort I put into it.

 On July 27th I’ve committed to writing every day.
 By focusing on that consistent effort I hope to solve the following problems:
 * my scarce experience in consistent writing
 * getting discouraged by the “blank page”
 * avoiding difficult topics

 The first two issues seem tightly coupled to me.
-Writing more often will improve my writing, at least to a point.
 I’m following the [pottery class parable](https://aliabdaal.com/pottery/) here, that you might be familiar with.
+The goal is to publish good posts more frequently.
+Writing often will improve my writing, at least to a point.

 I found that starting writing is the most difficult obstacle for me to jump over.
 A piece of advice that helped me tremendously was to focus on “[2 crappy pages per day](https://tim.blog/2013/12/09/the-ugly-new-york-times-bestseller-the-creative-process-in-action/)”, courtesy of Tim Ferriss.
-I don't write as a full time profession, so I adjusted it a bit, but the principles are the same.
+Writing isn’t my full time occupation, so I adjusted it a bit, but the principles are the same.
 My current version is to write "10 words per day”.
 It's enough for me to start.
 I write more if I want to and have the time.
 And that's usually the case.
+But that low bar of entry is welcoming enough to help me jump over that initial hump.
+An example that steered me towards this solution was [IBM’s low sales quotas](https://www.youtube.com/watch?v=fwjZ99aNsa4) and the question “ are you aiming low enough?”.

 The last problem seems unrelated.
 But I think focusing on consistent effort is instrumental in solving it.
 Some topics are easy for me to think about.
 I can write and publish a full post on them in about 2 hours.
 Those were the first topics I’ve taken to write about on this blog.
 But not everything was this easy.
 Other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
 And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
 With my current level of writing ability and intuition I don’t know whether a topic I pick is easy or difficult. **I realise it when 2-3 hours into writing, instead of writing one complete post, I've actually scratched the surface of of 4 different topics.**.
 At that point there are two choices.
 Either take the time to research and explore the topic fully or focus on writing something short about a small part of it.
 With a weekly or bi-weekly schedule the longer exploration cannot be given a chance.